bitngu/ResumeV2/README.md

 # Resume

-A React web application for personal website or portfolio
+A React web application for my personal website or portfolio